unique-coder-124/Bigram-model/README.md

 >
 >
 > This is temorary as the characters must be loaded the same as when trained.
 I will be including code that includes the characters as part of the model in the future but for now this is the solution.

+> When selecting a training file, the path is relative to the training_data directory. __YOU CANNOT USE ABSOLUTE PATHS__
+>
+>
+> When selecting a model, the path is relative to the models directory. __YOU CANNOT USE ABSOLUTE PATHS__

 ### Full CLI
 #### Base code
 ```bash